What is the LA Road Runners?

 Registration will open on June 1 2023 and will remain open until February 29, 2024 .

 LARR has two options:

 LARR’s Club / Group Training program is available for those who want in-person coached workouts in a group setting.
-It includes coached long runs/walks in Santa Monica on Saturday mornings with the official pace team for the Los Angeles Marathon; Wednesday coached track nights at Santa Monica High School.
-We also have a new location in Newport Beach on Sundays.
+It includes coached long runs/walks in Santa Monica or Griffith Park on Saturday mornings, or Newport Beach on Sundays, with the official pace team for the Los Angeles Marathon; Wednesday coached track nights at Santa Monica High School.
 Members receives ASICS team shirts, exclusive race day access at the Rose Bowl Half and the Los Angeles Marathon; Corral B access at the Los Angeles Marathon and more!
 There is a fee for the Group Training program and you must register.

 How much does it cost to join LARR?

 The LARR Training Program will open registration on June 1, 2023 for an early access price of $100 through June 11 at 11:59pm.

 How long is the training program?

 The LA Road Runners training season will last for 26 weeks starting September 23, 2023 and ending on March 17, 2024.